-POLICY GG19: IMPORTANT VIEWS AND SKYLINES-Development proposals must consider, assess and address, with mitigation where appropriate, their impact on the important views listed below and illustrated in figure 14 (below) which help to define the rural setting and character of Great Glen.
+POLICY GG19: IMPORTANT VIEWS AND SKYLINES

+Development proposals within the identified important views as listed in this policy and shown in figure 14 should take account of their impact on the view or views concerned.
+Where it is necessary to do so, development proposals should include appropriate mitigation measures to reduce any unacceptable impacts that would arise from the proposed development.
 The important views are as follows:

-- 1. From the gateway at the highest point of the parish on Oaks Road (footpath C13) west over the village to the skyline; - 2.
-From Oaks Road at the eastern edge of the village south-southwest over the valleys of Burton Brook and the River Sence; - 3., 4.
-From the ridge and furrow fields southwest of St Cuthbert's Church on footpath C26 to the church and village skyine; - 5.
-From the Stretton Gal POS viewpoint (designed into landscaping works) and footpath C13 where it leaves the village on Coverside Road, northeast over rising open country to the skyline formed by the highest point of the parish; - 6.
-From the A6 bridge on footpath C32 panoramic views northwest over ancient hedgerow and ridge and furrow field to the roofs of the village nestling in the Sence valley, with other views northeast, south and southwest; - 7.
-From the popular village walk at the STW access track northeast to Glen Oaks woodland; - 8.
-From permissive (expected definitive) path A1 (see figure 13) southwest (as view 2) and northeast to the skyline.
+1. From the gateway at the highest point of the parish on Oaks Road (footpath C13) west over the village to the skyline;

+2. From Oaks Road at the eastern edge of the village south-southwest over the valleys of Burton Brook and the River Sence;

+3., 4.
+From the ridge and furrow fields southwest of St Cuthbert's Church on footpath C26 to the church and village skyline;

+5. From the Stretton Gal POS viewpoint (designed into landscaping works) and footpath C13 where it leaves the village on Coverside Road, northeast over rising open country to the skyline formed by the highest point of the parish;

+6. From the A6 bridge on footpath C32 panoramic views northwest over ancient hedgerow and ridge and furrow field to the roofs of the village nestling in the Sence valley, with other views northeast, south and southwest;

+7. From the popular village walk at the STW access track northeast to Glen Oaks woodland;

+8. From permissive (expected definitive) path A1 (see figure 13) southwest (as view 2) and northeast to the skyline.